 The Divine Service

-The Divine Service has three main parts: Confession and Absolution, The Service of the Word and The Service of the Sacrament.
-Service of Word and Sacrament are the main emphasis of ministry in the Lutheran Church.
+The Divine Service has three main parts: Confession and Absolution, The Service of the Word, and The Service of the Sacrament.
+Service of Word and Sacrament is the main emphasis of ministry in the Lutheran Church.
 It is through His Word and Sacrament that God delivers His gifts to His people.
-In the Divine Service God delivers forgiveness, life and salvation through His Word and Sacrament.
+In the Divine Service God delivers forgiveness, life, and salvation through His Word and Sacrament.
 It is by means of these gifts that He feeds and strengthens our faith unto life everlasting.

 Children